fluxbb/core/README.md

 *fluxbb/core* is the package containing all the FluxBB source code, ready to be integrated into any Laravel application.

+*ALPHA SOFTWARE*: FluxBB 2.0 is not ready for prime time yet, so do not use it in production.

 ## License

 FluxBB 2.0 is available as open-source software under the terms of the [MIT license](http://opensource.org/licenses/MIT)